-Stolen Breath: A Haunting Short Story Based in The Lonely Wicklow Mountains of Ireland
+Stolen Breath: A Creepy Ghost Story Based in The Lonely Wicklow Mountains of Ireland

 The lonesome road stretched for miles and miles through the mountainous terrain.
 The maroon landscape disappearing into the far off distance.
-Dusk was well settled and the night was eager to arrive; her grey cape already in decent.
-The only sound to be heard: had any body been listening, was a low murmur; the hum of an approaching engine; a lone car...
+Dusk was well settled and the night was eager to arrive; her grey cape already in descent.
+The only sound to be heard - had any body been listening, was a low murmur; the hum of an approaching engine; a lone car...

 ''I told you we were lost hours ago.''
 Louise moaned from the passenger seat of the little rental car. ''But... oh no... you had to keep driving and you had to take the God damn scenic route.
 We're like Hansel and Gretel.
 Lost in the middle of bloody nowhere.
-By the looks of this spooky road we're driving straight to the witch.''
+By the looks of this spooky road we're driving straight to The Witch's house.''

 ''Keep looking for a road sign or a house or anything!
 There must be a farmhouse around here somewhere?''
 Dan looked encouragingly at Louise.
 He raised a hand and stroked his girlfriend's pretty young face. ''Oh come on it's an adventure.''
 He added.